Salt Lake City Personal Injury Lawyer

 Salt Lake City Personal Injury FAQ

-What is the statute of limitations for filing a personal injury claim?
+What is the statute of limitations for filing an injury claim?

-At Craig Swapp & Associates, we work on a contingency fee basis.
-That means we don’t get paid unless you do, so you won’t have to pay up front.
+At Craig Swapp & Associates, our lawyers work on a contingency fee basis.
+That means we only get paid when you do, so you won’t have to pay up front while you recover from the aftermath of the accident and everything that resulted from it.

 Will I have to go to court if I file a personal injury claim?

-Your attorney can often negotiate a fair settlement before a trial is necessary.
+Your attorney can often negotiate a fair settlement before a trial is necessary, starting with a strongly worded demand letter.
 Sometimes, however, insurance companies and negligent parties will refuse to offer you a fair settlement.
-When that happens, we may need to take them to court, but we will be by your side every step of the way.
+When that happens, we may need to take them to court, but our lawyers will be by your side every step of the way.